Bad apples: By US presidents

-When the US Army's war crimes at Abu Ghraib surfaced, the condemnation given by the George W. Bush administration was characterised by the press as blaming "a few bad apples" for abuse of prisoners.
+When the US Army's war crimes at Abu Ghraib came to light, the press characterized the George W. Bush administration’s response as blaming ‘a few bad apples’ for the abuse of prisoners.

 Barack Obama used the bad apple metaphor in a 2013 speech to defend his Healthcare law when thousands of Americans were losing their health insurance.
 He claimed that it was the fault of "bad apple" insurance companies rather than his Healthcare law.

 Of policing

 The bad apples metaphor has been used by pro-police politicians, municipalities, and police themselves to defend police organizations when police officers are criticized for alleged misconduct.
 The metaphor communicates that the few criticized officers do not reflect the performance and behavior of the rest.

 Pro-police officials were first recorded as using the metaphor following the beating of Rodney King and it was used following the shootings of Michael Brown, Alton Sterling, Philando Castile, Breonna Taylor, and the murder of George Floyd.
 U.S. President Donald Trump used the bad apples metaphor to defend police in a Dallas speech in June 2020, claiming that there are bad apples in every organization and there remains a need for police to protect citizens.
 In his first presidential debate with Donald Trump on September 29, 2020, Joe Biden used the bad apples metaphor to defend policing when asked about racial inequality in terms of the justice system, claiming that the vast majority of police officers are "good, decent, honorable men and women".

 Critics of policing have often rejected use of the metaphor, arguing that policing is a fundamentally broken and racist system.
 They claim that policing is flawed beyond repair, citing black people being disproportionately more targeted by police than white people and referencing that the police originated from slave patrols.
 They say that existing police forces must be abolished since attempts at reform are ineffective.
 A common counter metaphor used by critics such as Rashawn Ray is that the metaphorical apple tree that officers come from is rotten to its roots and must be replaced.